carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 code over time.
 This lesson is not the place for teaching how to use `git`, but it is highly recommended that you use it for managing your Python projects.

-GitHub is an online service for hosting software projects using `git`, and it is a great way to share our code and collaborate with others.
+GitHub is an online service for hosting `git`-based software projects, and it is a great way to share our code and collaborate with others.

 :::::::::::::::::::: callout